ArandomPerson1211/MC-server-status/README.md

-Just a simple Minecraft server status python project i'm working on Does Java and Bedrock servers
+I'm working on a simple Minecraft Server Status (MCSS) Python project that supports both Java and Bedrock servers.

-You will need to install the dependencies you can do this with pip easily for example
+To get started, you will need to install the necessary dependencies this can be easily done using pip.

+For example:
 ```zsh

 pip install -r requirement.txt

 ```

+Feel free to let me know if there are any issues.